Stocks Hold Up As Eurozone Economy Ekes Out Growth - UrduPoint

 The Bank of England has ramped up its own borrowing costs since the end of 2021, while markets fear that carrying on down a path of monetary tightening could tip the world economy into recession.

-Strong refining results offset the effect of lower crude prices in the first quarter compared with the year-ago period, lifting profits.
+Strong refining results offset the effect of lower crude prices in the first quarter compared with the year-ago period, lifting profits and enabling both companies to direct large cash payments to shareholders.

+Amazon tumbled despite reporting better-than-expected earnings on concerns about weakening demand in its cloud computing business.

 Asian equity indices closed higher after strong gains Thursday on Wall Street as largely well-received earnings from US tech giants this week helped to offset global recession fears.